-Traditional/Early College/Independent Study Course Tuition Refunds
+Sixteen Week Course Tuition Refunds

-100% through the end of the second week of classes

-60% through the end of the third week of classes

-40% through the end of the fourth week of classes

-0% after the end of the fourth week of classes

-0% after the start of the third night of class
+100% through the end of the second week of classes 60% through the end of the third week of classes 40% through the end of the fourth week of classes 0% after the end of the fourth week of classes of tuition will be refunded starting for the eighth day through the fourteenth day, with the start date counting as day one.
+The technology fee will not be refunded.

-Eight-Week (Quad, Intensive, & Online) Course Tuition Refunds
+Eight-Week Course Tuition Refunds